 We distribute food and meals to community groups across Bradford, who use it in their provision to communities and groups across the district – whether that be afternoon snacks for activity centres working with disadvantaged children, lunch clubs for refugees and asylum seekers or community meals for the elderly or isolated.

 We also provide pay-as-you-feel mini markets to community centres and groups around the city, to enable people to shop for fresh fruit and vegetables at whatever price they can afford.

 If your group would be interested in benefiting from these provisions, please get in touch.

 Our café team also turn some of the food into delicious and healthy meals, serving them on a pay-as-you-feel basis in our café.

 We partner with FareShare and Bradford Council’s Department of Public Health to provide a central food distribution hub for organisations across the district.
 In 2016 this hub contributed towards over 110,000 meals provided by community groups for those in need.

-In spring 2017 this partnership also trialled the Fit and Fed project in Bradford, in response to a growing body of research on the triple inequalities of holiday hunger, isolation and inactivity.
+We are also part of the Healthy Holidays programme in Bradford, developed in response to a growing body of research on the triple inequalities of holiday hunger, isolation and inactivity.
 60% of families with an annual income of £25,000 can’t always afford food during the school holidays, and families on less than £15,000 report a ‘constant struggle’.
-Through Fit and Fed we are providing nutritious and balanced holiday-time breakfasts and lunches to children who need them through five community projects and organisations working with children around Bradford.

 In our warehouse, we also provide storage for food banks and other community food projects.